Vilnius: History

 Vilnius's history dates to the Stone Age.
-The city at least from 1323 until 1795 was the capital of the Grand Duchy of Lithuania.
+The city, at least, from 1323 until 1795 was the capital of the Grand Duchy of Lithuania.
 Later Vilnius was ruled by imperial and Soviet Russia, Napoleonic France, Imperial and Nazi Germany, interwar Poland, and again became a capital of Lithuania in the 20th century.

 A Baltic settlement since its foundation, Vilnius became significant in the Grand Duchy of Lithuania.
 The city was first mentioned in letters by Grand Duke Gediminas, who invited Jews and Germans to settle and built a wooden castle on a hill.
 Vilnius became a city when it was given city rights in 1387, after the Christianization of Lithuania, and was settled by craftsmen and merchants of a variety of nationalities.
 It was the capital of the Grand Duchy of Lithuania (until 1795) within the Polish–Lithuanian Commonwealth.
 Vilnius flourished under the Commonwealth, especially after the 1579 establishment of Vilnius University by the Lithuanian Grand Duke Stephen Báthory.
 The city became a cultural and scientific center, attracting migrants from east and west.
 It had diverse communities, with Polish, Jewish, Orthodox, and German populations.
 The city experienced a number of invasions and occupations, including by the Teutonic Knights, Russia and, later, Germany.

 Under imperial Russian rule, Vilnius became the capital of Vilna Governorate and had a number of cultural revivals during the 19th and early 20th centuries by Jews, Poles, Lithuanians, and Belarusians.
 After World War I, the city experienced conflict between Poland and Lithuania which led to its occupation by Poland in October 1920.
-It remained part of Poland until its annexation by Lithuania in September 1939 and then by the Soviet Union in June 1940.
-After that war, Vilnius became the capital of the Lithuanian Soviet Socialist Republic.
+It remained part of Poland until its annexation by Lithuania in September 1939 and then by the Soviet Union in June 1940, becoming the capital of the Lithuanian Soviet Socialist Republic.